 An award-winning Stocks and Shares ISA

-interactive investor was named Best Stocks & Shares ISA Provider at the 2020 Shares Awards and Best ISA Provider at the 2019 City of London Wealth Management Awards.
+interactive investor was named Best Stocks & Shares ISA Provider at the 2021 Online Personal Wealth Awards, Best Stocks & Shares ISA at the 2020 Shares Awards and Best Low-Cost ISA and Best Sustainable ISA by Boring Money .

 With our Stocks and Shares ISA you are in control – with access to over 40,000 UK and international investment options.